xlsynth/dslx-llm/prompt.md

 }
 ```

-Note the differences from Rust well: all literals must be prefixed with their type and a colon.
+Note the differences from Rust: all literals must be prefixed with their type and a colon.
 Instead of `assert_eq!` being a macro as it is in Rust it is a built-in function so it has no exclamation mark.

+**No `mod` keyword** There is no `mod` keyword to define a scoped module like there is in Rust — in DSLX all modules are single files.

 **Standard Library Function for Bit-widths** `std::clog2(x)` is the standard library function that computes `ceil(log2(x))` which is often useful for determining bit-widths required to hold a binary number of a particular count of items.
 It gives back the same width type (unsigned integer) that it takes in.